Aye-basota/AI-sales-manager/docs/customer-handover.md

 | **LLM provider account (OpenRouter / DashScope)** | LLM access is configured through environment variables.
 The course evaluation instance uses team-managed keys; a customer-run instance can provide customer-owned keys without code changes. |
 | **Admin Telegram Bot** | Registered via BotFather under the course evaluation bot token and used as the main `MVP v3` entry point.
 A customer-owned bot token can be configured through the same `.env` setup path. |

-**Summary:** final `MVP v3` is ready for independent use through the public Telegram bot and reproducible Docker setup.
-The course evaluation arrangement keeps the live instance team-operated while making the repository, documentation, and configuration path available for customer-side operation when desired.
+**Summary:** the customer has independently used final `MVP v3` through the public Telegram bot and reproducible Docker setup.
+The course evaluation arrangement keeps the live instance team-operated while making the repository, documentation, and configuration path available for customer-side operation when the customer chooses to move to it.

 ---